vinhquevu/angora/README.md

 You can stop RabbitMQ anytime with the command: `sudo ./rabbitmqctl stop`

 ### Celery
 You need to start the Celery worker from the directory containing the celery jobs to run.
 In the case of Angora there is only one and it is in `start.py`.
+You need to start a Celery worker on each client.

     cd listeners/
     celery -A start worker --concurrency=8 --loglevel=debug -Ofair 2>&1